murky437/sysy_ex/README.md

 ## Tech choices

 I chose Laravel for the back end, since it takes me from 0 to 80% the fastest.
-Was thinking of doing it in plain Go, but I would have needed to spend more time on writing framework code to make it clean (file structure, dependency injection container, CORS, data access layer, etc...).
+Was thinking of doing it in plain Go, but I would have needed to spend more time on writing framework code to make it clean (file structure, dependency injection container, CORS, data access layer, migrations, etc...).

-I chose React for front end, because it is an optional enhancement, and it doesn't take longer to set up compared to server side rendered pages.
+I chose React for front end, because it is the most popular SPA framework, is an optional enhancement for this task, and it doesn't take longer to set up compared to server side rendered pages.

-I chose MariaDB for database, because it's a good open-source alternative to MySQL.
+I chose MariaDB for database, because it's well established and a good open-source alternative to MySQL.

-I chose nginx for dev server, because it is pretty easy to set up, and you don't need to worry about it afterward.
+I chose Nginx for dev server, because it is pretty easy to set up, and I don't need to worry about it afterward.
 Plus I would later use it for deployment anyway.

 ## Implemented features